cvergari/FE_2D_beam_solver/README.md

-# FE 2D beam solver
+# FE beam solver

 A simple finite element solver in Matlab for beam problems in 2D AND 3D.
-It allows for boundary conditions as forces but also imposed displacements and rotations.
+It allows for forces as boundary conditions, but also imposed displacements and rotations.

 ### Getting started